By-laws for The Writing about Writing Development Group

 - Announce the resource location to members.

-- Send out a message to WAW listserv whenever new content is added.
+- Send out a message to WAWN listserv whenever new content is added.

 - Maintain an online shared document for WAW Business Meeting minutes and other relevant documents.